mohamedkaba4/AWSLandingZone/README.md

 ### Mavencrest AWS Multi-Account Landing Zone

-The project provides a standardized way to provision and govern Azure subscriptions for new teams, departments, applications, and environments without manually rebuilding security, networking, policy, and access controls each time.
+The project provides a standardized way to provision and govern AWS accounts for new teams, departments, applications, and environments without manually rebuilding security, networking, policy, and access controls each time.

 Real-world use cases:
 - a new department like Finance, Engineering, or Data getting its own governed subscription set